nodestream-proj/nodestream/docs/docs/guides/creating-your-own-commands.md

 ```

-### Registering the Audit
+### Registering the Command

 Commands are registered via the [entry_points](https://setuptools.pypa.io/en/latest/userguide/entry_point.html#entry-points-for-plugins) API of a Python Package.
 Specifically, the `entry_point` named `commands` inside of the `nodestream.plugins` group is loaded.
 All commands are expected to be a subclass of `nodestream.cli.commands:NodestreamCommand` as directed above.

 The `entry_point` should be a module that contains at least one command class.
 At runtime, the module will be loaded and all classes that inherit from `nodestream.cli.commands:NodestreamCommand` will be registered.
 The `name` and `description` attributes of the class will be used as as the came and description of the command used in the command line and its help output.